 2. To identify the agreements and disagreements within and between intellectual approaches and points of view,

 3. To make active use of the results of such investigations in search of a consensus or informed, productive disagreement, and

 4. To identify and discuss the assumptions about value and purpose which are at stake in these discussions and to justify their own value commitments in regard to the topic of the course.

 As mentioned above, there is also a set of common skill goals for the IC courses, including both required, high priority skills and a second set of valuable skills that given courses can choose to emphasize.
-This course is committed to developing these skills in students because they are not only necessary to be an effective college student but also essential in professional and public life after college.
+This course is committed to developing these skills because they are not only necessary to be an effective college student but also essential in professional and public life after college.

 Writing – The course must be designed to strengthen the ability to think and write analytically.
 Each IC course must (a) base at least 25% of the grade on writing, (b) have at least two papers of three or more pages, (c) offer an opportunity to rewrite one or more essays, and (d) have at least one individual paper conference for structured feedback on an essay.

 Discussion Skills – Each IC course must include discussion as part of the course grade.
 Some structured feedback on discussion skills should be offered to students during the course.
 To promote this skill development, IC courses will be required to include discussion sessions.

 Critical Reading Skills – All IC courses must include the reading and analysis of both primary sources (texts and other artifacts) and secondary sources, specifically scholarly expository writing in the form of monographs and/or essays.
 These activities must be designed to develop students’ ability to reflect on both the concepts and the sources in writing.